Design Your Skill

 - Talking #VoiceFirst with Bahubali Shete from Klove Chef – A discussion about voice first and technology in the kitchen.

-- Talking #VoiceFirst with Brandon Kaplan from Skilled Creative – A discussion about building a voice-first business.
+- Talking #VoiceFirst with Brandon Kaplan from Skilled Creative – A discussion about how to build a voice-first business.

-- Talking #VoiceFirst with Dustin Coates from Algolia – A discussion about voice search, community, and maintaining context.
+- Talking #VoiceFirst with Dustin Coates from Algolia – A discussion about voice search, community, and how to maintain context.

 - Talking #VoiceFirst with Adva Levin from Pretzel Labs – A discussion about design, personas, and skills for kids.

-- Talking #VoiceFirst with Tahsim – A discussion about bringing musical content to people through voice.
+- Talking #VoiceFirst with Tahsim – A discussion about how to bring musical content to people through voice.

-- Talking #VoiceFirst with Nick Schwab from Invoked Apps – Some insights into the skill-building process.
+- Talking #VoiceFirst with Nick Schwab from Invoked Apps – Insights into the skill-building process.

-- Talking #VoiceFirst with Huy Nguyen ChefSteps – A discussion about voice enabling and voice technology in the kitchen.
+- Talking #VoiceFirst with Huy Nguyen ChefSteps – A discussion about how to enable voice and voice technology in the kitchen.

-- Talking #VoiceFirst with Jan König from Jovo – A discussion about designing for voice first.
+- Talking #VoiceFirst with Jan König from Jovo – A discussion about how to design for voice first.